 Selecting Products and Companies to Rate

 GoodGuide focuses on rating everyday household products that consumers buy from offline or online retail outlets like supermarkets or e-commerce sites.
 Our core product categories are personal care, household chemical and food products.
-We also rate pet food, paper products, lighting products, home appliances, cell phones and cars.
+We also rate pet food, paper products, lighting products, home appliances, and cell phones.
 Our goal is to rate the products that comprise the top 80% of current sales in a category, plus innovative products that are marketed as having health, environmental or social benefits.
 We use a variety of sources to define the catalogue of products we want to cover, and then identify the brands and companies responsible for these products.
 Once our universe of ratable entities is defined, we collect information about product and company attributes that we need for our ratings system.

 To identify and track the relationships between products, brands, companies, and product categories, GoodGuide relies on informatics standards that are used to organize consumer product and corporate information and extends these whenever necessary to meet the special requirements of our ratings system.
 For example, we use standard UPC codes to identify unique products.
 We can then link our product records to retailer-specific product identifiers as well as respond to bar code scans from our mobile users.
 We supplement this with a custom classification system to organize products into categories, because there is no standardized method for grouping products into consumer-relevant product categories.